ETrun/ETrun/README.md

 Compiling
 =========

-`Host`: OS used to compile.
-`Target`: OS where the game will be executed.
+`Host` is the OS used to compile, `Target` is the OS where the game will be executed.

 <table>
 	<tr>